scala/docs.scala-lang/_overviews/scaladoc/for-library-authors.md

 * You must fully qualify any types you are using: assume that you have written your program without any import statements!

-Then, to disambuate between objects and types (where both are in use), postfix with a `$` for objects and `!` for types.
+Then, to disambiguate between objects and types, append `$` to designate a term name and `!` for a type name.
+Term names include members which are not types, such as `val`, `def`, and `object` definitions.
 For example:
  - `[[scala.collection.immutable.List!.apply class List's apply method]]` and
  - `[[scala.collection.immutable.List$.apply object List's apply method]]`